dusk-network/plonk/docs/notes-prove-verify.md

-In this module, the notes on how the prover algorithm is constructed for PLONK, is documented.
+This module contains the notes on how the prover algorithm is constructed for PLONK.

 PLONK proof construction
 ========================